syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/microsoft-sql-server.md

               SqlDataAdapter adapter = new SqlDataAdapter(QueryStr, connection);
               DataSet data = new DataSet();
               connection.Open();
-              // Using SqlDataAdapter, we process the query string and fill the data into the dataset adapter.Fill(data);
+              // Using SqlDataAdapter, process the query string and fill the data into the dataset adapter.Fill(data);
               Orders = data.Tables[0].AsEnumerable().Select(r => new Order
               {